Amount in controversy: In state courts

 Each state has the power to set its own amount in controversy requirements for its own courts, but every state must offer some outlet for citizens to sue for violations of their rights, even if they are seeking no money.
 Most states have several levels of trial courts, with different amount-in-controversy requirements which must be met to gain access to higher levels of courts.
-For example, in the state of Virginia, the lowest level of court, the Virginia General District Court has exclusive jurisdiction to hear cases where the amount in controversy is $4,500 or less, and shares authority with the Virginia Circuit Court to try cases involving sums above $4,500 and up to $25,000.
-The Virginia Circuit Court, in turn, has exclusive jurisdiction where the amount in controversy is greater than $25,000.
+For example, in the state of Virginia, the lowest level of court, the Virginia General District Court has exclusive jurisdiction to hear cases where the amount in controversy is $4,500 or less, and shares authority with the Virginia Circuit Court to try cases involving sums between $4,500 and $25,000 for injury to property cases or $4,500 and $50,000 for personal injury and wrongful death cases.
+The Virginia Circuit Court, in turn, has exclusive jurisdiction where the amount in controversy is greater than $25,000 for injury to property cases or $50,000 for personal injury and wrongful death cases.

 A few states like California have decided that it is more efficient to unify all trial courts so that judges and support staff can be more easily reassigned where needed.
 However, in California, nearly all lawsuits involving an amount in controversy up to $25,000 are classified as "limited civil cases," which are subject to special simplified procedural rules intended to hold down litigation costs.